Brightest Offers Enterprise Grade Security to Protect Your Data and Reduce Your Risk.

 Our technology, with built-in roles, permissions, access levels, and data environments, is designed and implemented to ensure your company’s information is only accessible by authorized individuals.
 Where needed, Brightest can support corporate directory single-sign on (SSO), Security Assertion Markup Language (SAML), Multi-Factor Authentication (MFA), and identity provider (IDP)or HR information system (HRIS) integrations to provide secure directory sync and access privileges between your company's Brightest use and employee access, roles, permissions, and user authentication.
 Brightest can work with IDPs like Microsoft Active Directory, Okta, Auth0, Shibboleth, and others, and we're an ADP developer marketplace partner.

 We take additional steps to verify that any 3rd party service provider integrated into Brightest: (1) conducts background checks on all new employees, (2) enforces info security training for all employees, (3) offers secure, stable, modern web application infrastructure and technologies that are widely used in the industry by best-in-class companines, (4) is regularly audited by 3rd party monitoring organizations, and (5) is PCI-compliant and complies with other modern information security and IMS standards like ISO/IEC 27001 and SOC 2.
-Our only third-party service providers integrated into our application that can receive personal information (PIIA) beyond AWS are Stripe, Salesforce and Twilio Sendgrid for transactional user email notifications and donation reciept emails, both of whom meet these strict requirements.
+Our only third-party service providers integrated into our application that can receive personal information (PIIA) beyond AWS are Stripe and Twilio Sendgrid for transactional user email notifications and donation reciept emails, both of whom meet these strict requirements.

 Whatever your company’s data privacy and IT security needs are, Brightest can be configured to meet them.